 What advice would you give to someone who is interest in IT or just starting out?

-At TSP, we believe IT is a human issue.
+At Tech Superpowers, we believe IT is a human issue.
 That’s why you won’t find our techs hiding out in server closets or typing away in a dark room.
 They’re client-facing and happy to help you with your tech problems, no matter how large or small.
-Our techs are what makes TSP great, and we love putting them front and center, putting a face to the name you talk to whenever you have computer issues.
-If you haven’t already, check out our Profiles in IT on Adam Fisk and Paulo Rodrigues.
-Ready to bring TSP to your organization?
+Our techs are what makes Tech Superpowers great, and we love putting them front and center, putting a face to the name you talk to whenever you have computer issues.
+If you haven’t already, check out our profiles on Adam Fisk and Paulo Rodrigues.
+Ready to bring Tech Superpowers to your organization?
 Contact us to get started!